Cloud-UAV/Cloud-UAV.github.io/README.md

 * OGC SensorThings API: [OGC License](https://portal.opengeospatial.org/modules/admin/license_agreement.phpsuppressHeaders=0&access_license_id=3&target=)

 ### [Provenance](#Provenance)
 New releases of the managed CloudUAV components are handled by Lucy Poley at the University of Calgary (l.g.poley@gmail.com).
 Before each release any tests for the component or service are run to verify integration.
-After release the services are monitored by a service run by the GeoSensorWeb Lab.
+After release the services are monitored by a service run by SensorUp.
 Each release will be accompanied by commits and changelog updates on the CloudUAV web site.

 ### [Release Notes](#releasenotes)
 #### [1.0] - 2018-02-12